Open-EO/PSC/.github/ISSUE_TEMPLATE/psc-vote.md

 about: Things the PSC has to vote on
 title: ''
 labels: VOTE
-assignees: aljacob, edzer, jdries, m-mohr, mkadunc, neteler
+assignees: aljacob, edzer, jdries, m-mohr, mkadunc, neteler, bschumac

 ---